 Well then ladies, gents and readers of Gandermonium.
 Where do I begin with this one?
 Firstly, are you sitting comfortably?
 So, following on from our eventful day of both drinking and football down in Dover on Saturday.
-I checked my bank balance this morning, and well I hat e to say it, but it’s true what Dukey says....you do a least a ton on away days.
-Well for me it was over a ton, £147.13 p for the love of drinking, and following the team we all love.
-Well you can't put a price on love right....?
+I checked my bank balance this morning, and well I hat e to say it, but it’s true what Dukey says….you do a least a ton on away days with this lot.
+Well for me it was over a ton, £147.13 to be precise, for the love of drinking and following the team we all love.
+And you can’t put a price on love right?

 |More advertising we’re not getting paid for….|

-So there are exciting new things happening down at the lane, behind closed doors, but again at Gandermonium we do have a little segment of inside information on the 'new' happening's, but we won't spoil it for you, we’re not grasses you know.
-You’ll just have to keep locked to Gandermonium, and the official channels for further news.
-The 'new' happening's were given to us straight from the gaffer after the Dover game....clearly the gaffer must trust a bunch of idiots that drink far too much of the good stuff at weekends!....and lets face it, every pint we consume kills off at least 10 brain cells, so between us I'd say we've virtually got about 10 or so left!
-So the chances of us remembering the important news, I'd say are well against us.
+So, it seems there are exciting new things happening down at the lane, behind closed doors, but again at Gandermonium we do have a little snippet of inside information on these ‘new’ happenings but we won’t spoil it for you, we’re not grasses you know.
+You’ll just have to keep locked to the official channels for further news.
+The details of these ‘new’ happenings were passed to us straight from the gaffer himself after that Dover game….clearly he must trust a bunch of idiots that drink far too much of the good stuff at weekends!
+And lets face it, every pint we consume kills off at least 10 brain cells, so between us I’d say we’ve virtually got about 10 or so left!
+So the odds of us remembering the important news in the first place I’d say are well against us.

-If you weren't at the Dover game on Saturday, you can find some highlights below.
-Please note however, I use the word highlights as a loose term, given the fact the video footage below for some reason is missing a 'key element' or two of Saturday’s game.
+If you weren’t down in Dover on Saturday, you can find some highlights below.
+Please note however, I use the word highlights as a loose term, given the fact the video footage below for some reason is missing a ‘key element’ or two of Saturday’s game.
 But then again, we shouldn’t be too surprised seeing as the bloke working the scoreboard on the day couldn’t even be arsed to change it when we scored….

-Anyway, I always do this when I'm writing up an update on here, for some reason my mind wonders right off track....and then bounces right back.
+Anyway, I always do this when I’m writing up an update on here, for some reason my mind wanders right off track….and then bounces right back.

 So lets get back to business, and get back to today’s Bank Holiday fixture at home to Boreham Wood.